jpseara/cka-practice-environment-answers/README.md

 # cka-practice-environment-answers
-Answers for Arush Salil's CKA Lab.
+Answers for Arush Salil's CKA exam simulator Lab.
 You can find the Arush Salil's project here: [1].

 I used kubectl commands instead of manifests whenever possible.